-(3) Lozenges – we supply a number of drug combinations in sublingual lozenge form to provide a faster onset of action and less side effects as lower doses are required when compared to oral dose forms.
+(3) Lozenges/Rapid Dissolving Tablets (RDT’s) – we supply a number of drug combinations as a sublingual lozenge or RDT which provides a faster onset of action when compared to tablets and less side effects as lower doses are required when compared to oral dose forms with poor oral bioavailability.

 (4) IntraUrethral Gels – the same medications used in injection therapy are also available in gel form for intraUrethral application.
 Prior to intercourse, the easy to apply gel is inserted into the urethra.
 IntraUrethral gels are a great alternative to those who are not willing or cannot inject the medications with a needle.